 Regulated product stewardship is the concept that producers are responsible for specified problematic products at the end of life, and ensure the costs of proper waste management are paid by producers and consumers, not communities and the environment.

-Examples of successful product stewardship schemes overseas include reverse vending machines in Europe, where a device accepts used (empty) beverage containers and returns money to the user;
+Examples of successful product stewardship schemes overseas include reverse vending machines in Europe, where a device accepts used (empty) beverage containers and returns money to the user.

-For more information on Product Stewardship in New Zealand we recommend checking out The Rubbish Trip and The Kiwi Bottle Drive
+For more information on Product Stewardship in New Zealand we recommend checking out The Rubbish Trip

 Voluntary product stewardship in New Zealand